Herbert Matter: Biography

-From 1946 to 1966 Matter was design consultant with Knoll Associates.
+From 1946 to 1966, Matter was design consultant with Knoll Associates.
 He worked closely with Charles and Ray Eames.
-From 1952 to 1976 he was professor of photography at Yale University and from 1958 to 1968 he served as design consultant to the Solomon R. Guggenheim Museum in New York and the Museum of Fine Arts in Houston.
-He was elected to the New York Art Director's Club Hall of Fame in 1977, received a Guggenheim Fellowship in photography in 1980 and the AIGA medal in 1983.
+From 1952 to 1976, he was professor of photography at Yale University and from 1958 to 1968 he served as design consultant to the Solomon R. Guggenheim Museum in New York and the Museum of Fine Arts in Houston.
+He was elected to the New York Art Director's Club Hall of Fame in 1977, received a Guggenheim Fellowship in photography in 1980 and the 1983 AIGA medal from the American Institute of Graphic Arts.
+It was during this period that he was commissioned by Patrick B. McGinnis to design the famous livery of the New York, New Haven and Hartford Railroad as well as a new herald for the Boston and Maine Railroad.

 As a photographer, Matter won acclaim for his purely visual approach.
 A master technician, he used every method available to achieve his vision of light, form and texture.
 Manipulation of the negative, retouching, cropping, enlarging and light drawing are some of the techniques he used to achieve the fresh form he sought in his still lifes, landscapes, nudes and portraits.
-As a filmmaker, he directed two films on his friend Alexander Calder: "Sculptures and Constructions" in 1944 and "Works of Calder" (with music by John Cage) for the Museum of Modern Art in 1950.
+As a filmmaker, he directed two films on his friend Alexander Calder: Sculptures and Constructions in 1944 and Works of Calder (with music by John Cage) for the Museum of Modern Art in 1950.

-Close friends of Matter and his wife Mercedes were the painters Jackson Pollock, Willem de Kooning, fellow Swiss photographer Robert Frank and Alberto Giacometti.
-Matter's wife Mercedes was the daughter of the American modernist painter Arthur Beecher Carles, and was herself the chief founder of the New York Studio School.
+Matter and his wife, Mercedes, included as close friends painters Jackson Pollock and Willem de Kooning, fellow Swiss photographer Robert Frank, and Swiss sculptor and painter Alberto Giacometti.
+Matter's wife was the daughter of the American modernist painter Arthur Beecher Carles, and was herself the chief founder of the New York Studio School.
+Alex Matter, son of Herbert and Mercedes, was the filmmaker of The Drifter (1966).
+Herbert Matter's grandson is the American YouTuber, photographer, and filmmaker Jordan Matter.